 This is our initial public offering of common stock.
-We are offering granted the underwriters an option for a period of 30 days to purchase up to of the proceeds from the sale of the shares being sold by the selling stockholders.
+We are offering 3,600,000 shares.
+In addition, the selling stockholders identified in this prospectus have granted the underwriters an option for a period of 30 days to purchase up to 540,000 additional shares of common stock to cover over-allotments.
+We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.
 Prior to this offering, no public market has existed for our common stock.
-We currently estimate that the initial public offering price will be between \$ and \$ per share.
-We have applied to list our common stock on the NASDAQ Global Market under the symbol "AAOI."
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "AAOI."